-After breakfasting this morning, we have a full day with visits to the Bund, the Shanghai Film Institute for a Technology Master Class and then the Shanghai City Planning Exhibition Center.
+Rise and shine Shanghai!
+After breakfast, we'll have a full day with visits to the Bund, the Shanghai Film Institute for a Technology Master Class and then the Shanghai City Planning Exhibition Center.

-The Bund - The Bund is called the birthplace of Shanghai.
-Also called the Zhongshan Road, The Bund is a famous waterfront regarded as the symbol of Shanghai for hundreds of years.
+The Bund - The Bund is the birthplace of Shanghai.
+Also called the Zhongshan Road, the Bund is a famous waterfront regarded as the symbol of Shanghai for hundreds of years.
 Cruise boats meander eastward along the golden waterway to the intriguing "three-layer waters" at the Wusong Mouth.
 The Waibaidu Bridge, the long embankment along the Hungpu River and the imposing array of tall buildings are known as "an international exhibition" and together form a symbol of the East.
 The Bund has always been closely linked with the development of Shanghai.